Most people usually build links to a site for their SEO benefits alone.

 Simple, Enter SimilarWeb.

 This tool allows you to input any site and get a bunch of metrics about its traffic.
-We are going to specifically take a look at one of our competitors to see where they’re getting some good referral traffic and try to emulate them.
+We’re going to specifically do a competitor website traffic analysis to take a look at one of our competitors.
+We’ll see where they’re getting some good referral traffic and try to emulate them.

 I’ll pretend I’m a graphic design SaaS and will use Snappa as an example of my competitor.